-program year and that has not yet been reprogrammed 2.
-The amount of proceeds from section 108 loan guarantees that will be used during the year to 0 address the priority needs and specific objectives identified in the grantee's strategic plan.
+1. The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed 0 2.
+The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan.
 0 3.
 The amount of surplus funds from urban renewal settlements 0 4.
 The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan 0 5.
 The amount of income from float-funded activities 0 Total Program Income: 0